qbiomaster/qBioMaster-introduction/UE_intro_qbio.md

 "Projects" denotes a topic that could be tackled on the programming, imaging and synbio angle.
 Some of them could be done by student groups after an introduction from the teacher.

+There will be optional and **compulsory** projects.
+The **compulsory** projects will be those that are required for later stages in this module or on other subsequent modules.

+Projects in these UE will not be experimental.

 - Introduction to networks in biology

 - Transcription networks and gene regulation